rack-app/rack-app/README.md

 * Dump duration with zero if or routing: 6.0e-06 s
   * no routing
   * return only a static array with static values
-* Rack::APP duration with routing lookup: 7.0e-05 s
+* Rack::App duration with routing lookup: 7.0e-05 s
   * with routing
   * with value parsing and reponse object building
 * Grape::API duration with routing lookup: 0.180764 s